Towards reliable electrical measurements of superconducting devices inside a transmission electron microscope: Results and discussion

 Figure~\ref{fig:Bfield}(a) shows the resistance of NbN device~1 plotted as a function of time during an experiment with a thermometer reading of 6.1~K, with the magnetic field increased in steps of 100~mT every 10~s.
 The device remains superconducting up to a magnetic field of {$\sim$}400~mT.
 Above 400~mT, the resistance increases in a non-monotonic manner.
 After the magnetic field is removed at $t > 120$~s, the device returns to the superconducting state in less than 0.5~s.

-Figure~\ref{fig:Bfield}(b) shows the average resistance plotted against magnetic field for two experiments performed at slightly different thermometer temperatures, of $T=5.9$ and 6.4~K. The temperature remains stable during both measurements, with a standard deviation of {$\sim$}0.01~K on the thermometer readings.
-For magnetic fields above 500~mT, the resistance is higher for the data obtained at 6.4~K compared to 5.9~K.
+Figure~\ref{fig:Bfield}(b) shows the average resistance plotted against magnetic field for the data shown in Fig.~\ref{fig:Bfield}(a) and another experiment performed at $T$=6.4~K. For both experiments we find that the resistance increases above 400 mT.
+In addition, the resistance above 400 mT is higher for the data obtained at 6.4~K compared to 5.9~K.

-One reason for the higher device resistance at slightly higher temperature may be that the critical magnetic field above which superconductivity is suppressed depends on temperature.
-Near 0~K, the critical field exceeds 10~T, but it decreases and eventually approaches zero as the temperature approaches $T_{\mathrm{c}}$ \cite{hwang2015transition}.
-The observed increase in resistance with applied magnetic field can be understood by the device temperature being close to $T_{\mathrm{c}}$, such that we are able to exceed the critical field with partial objective lens excitation.
-The higher resistance of the red data compared to the black data in Fig.~\ref{fig:Bfield}(b) at fields above 500~mT may reflect the lower critical field at the slightly higher temperature.
+In the following, we discuss several possible origins of the observed increase in device resistance with increasing magnetic field.
+One possibility is a temperature rise in the objective lens during excitation, which could increase thermal radiation onto the specimen and thereby raise the device temperature.
+Another possibility is related to the critical magnetic field of NbN.
+Near 0~K, the critical field exceeds 10~T, but it decreases and eventually approaches zero as the temperature approaches \(T_{\mathrm{c}}\) \cite{hwang2015transition}.
+The observed increase in resistance with applied magnetic field can therefore be understood if the device temperature is close to \(T_{\mathrm{c}}\), such that partial objective-lens excitation is sufficient to exceed the critical field.
+The higher resistance of the red dataset compared with the black dataset in Fig.~\ref{fig:Bfield}(b) for fields above 400~mT may then reflect a lower critical field at the slightly higher temperature.
+Finally, flux-flow dissipation of superconducting vortices can also produce a finite resistance under applied magnetic field \cite{kim1965flux}.

-An additional contribution could arise from Joule heating of the objective lenses during excitation.
-The corresponding temperature rise of the lenses would increase their thermal radiation, leading to a small increase in device temperature, bringing it closer to $T_{\mathrm{c}}$.
+We note that NbN device 2 exhibits a critical field of 2.8~T at 10 K (Fig.~S6), which exceeds the tested magnetic field strengths in Fig.~\ref{fig:Bfield}.
+However, the TEM measurement was performed on NbN device 1 at temperatures around 6 K. Since the two devices differ in thickness and \(T_{\mathrm{c}}\), their critical magnetic fields may also differ.
+Nevertheless, this comparison indicates that objective-lens heating may be an important contributor to the apparent field-dependent resistance increase, although a reduced critical field in device 1 and flux-flow dissipation cannot be ruled out.